A support theorem for exponential metrics of log-correlated Gaussian fields in arbitrary dimension: Introduction

 \subsection{Main results}

-Recall that our goal is to determine the closed support of the law of $(\mathbb{C} , D_h,\mu_h)$ with respect to some reasonable topology on the space of metric measure spaces.
-We recall the Gromov Hausdorff Prokhorov metric.
-Suppose that $\mathfrak m_1,\mathfrak m_2$ are Borel measures on a metric space $(X,\mathfrak{d}).$ The Prokhorov distance is given by
+Recall that our goal is to determine the closed support of the law of $({\R^d} , D_h,\mu_h)$ with respect to some reasonable topology on the space of metric measure spaces, assuming $h$ is as in Definition \ref{def:gff}.